How to Write a Film Review (B2 First & C1 Advanced)

 Inception (2010) – A Mind-Bending Masterpiece

-From the moment the opening credits roll, Inception (2010), directed by Christopher Nolan and starring Leonardo DiCaprio, captivates the audience with its mind-bending narrative and stunning visuals.
-Released in July 2010, this sci-fi thriller explores the concept of dream manipulation with a level of complexity that leaves viewers questioning the nature of reality.
+From the moment the opening credits roll, Inception (2010), directed by Christopher Nolan and starring Leonardo DiCaprio, captivates the audience with its complex narrative and striking visuals.
+Released in July 2010, this science-fiction thriller explores the idea of dream manipulation and challenges viewers to question the nature of reality itself.

-Inception follows Dom Cobb (Leonardo DiCaprio), a skilled thief who specializes in extracting secrets from within the subconscious during the dream state.
-Cobb is offered a chance to have his criminal record erased if he can successfully perform an “inception”—the act of planting an idea in someone’s mind without them realizing it.
-To achieve this, Cobb assembles a team of specialists, including Arthur (Joseph Gordon-Levitt), Ariadne (Ellen Page), and Eames (Tom Hardy).
-As they delve deeper into the layers of dreams, the line between reality and illusion becomes increasingly blurred.
+The film follows Dom Cobb, a skilled thief who specialises in extracting secrets from people’s subconscious while they are dreaming.
+Cobb is offered a chance to clear his criminal record if he can achieve the impossible: planting an idea inside someone’s mind.
+As the story unfolds across multiple layers of dreams, the boundary between illusion and reality becomes increasingly blurred.

 Discover more from My Lingua Academy